Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Mixing your own e-liquid flavour: dos and don’ts

 Start with small amounts.
-I speak from experience: if you mix a small amount of flavour concentrate into a small amount of base mix e-liquid (say 10ml) and you don’t like the results, it’s not the end of the world.
-If you throw a full bottle of flavour concentrate into a half-pint of base mix and you don’t like the results, you’ll be kicking yourself for days!
+If you mix a small amount of flavour concentrate into a small amount of base mix e-liquid (say 10ml) and you don’t like the results, it’s not the end of the world.
+If you throw a full bottle of flavour concentrate into a half-pint of base mix and you don’t like the results, you will have wasted a lot of e-liquid.

 Add flavourings gradually.
 If you want to combine two different flavour profiles, remember that you don’t have to go for a straight 50:50 split.
 An 80:20 blend might be more appropriate.
 Some flavours (menthol, for instance) can completely overwhelm the subtler flavours in your e-liquid, so try to pre-empt this and measure accordingly.